sccn/sccn.github.io/workshops/EEGLAB_2025_Aspet.md

 Workshop material
 -----------------

-Workshop material is sharebd by USB flash drive.
-Simply copy the entire content of the key.
-- If under Windows copy the eeglab.zip and uncompress later on your computer.
-- If using MAC, make sure you follow these [instructions](https://www.fieldtriptoolbox.org/faq/matlab/mex_osx/).
+Workshop materials are provided on a USB flash drive.
+Copy the entire contents of the drive to your computer.
+Locate the file eeglab.zip, extract it, and follow the setup instructions.
+If you are using a Mac, make sure to follow these [instructions](https://www.fieldtriptoolbox.org/faq/matlab/mex_osx/) to enable binary files for source localization.

 Workshop Program (with corresponding PDFs)
 ------------------------------------------